Remotsensei/SK_training/Section2.md

 The recommended process for the creation and definition of the two-dimensional mesh of the modeling is presented below.

 1. While in edit mode, right-click **Perimeters** and then click **Edit 2D Area Properties**.
 For the perimeter created, define the cell spacing and click <kbd>Generate Computation Points</kbd>.
 You can also assign a default value for the Manning roughness coefficient for cells that are not associated with a cap layer, and review the default values ​​for the tolerances.
+To avoid memory issues, for this tutorial we can set the mesh size to 100m.

 <div align="center">
 <img alt="Fig09" src="images/Fig09.jpg" width="85%">